-- CAEN maintains the CAEN Lab Software Environment (CLSE), which provides the software and desktop experience for students using CAEN computers across campus.
+- The CAEN Lab Software Environment (CLSE) provides the software and desktop experience for students using CAEN computers across campus.

 - The CLSE is available on dual-boot computers for both Microsoft Windows and Red Hat Enterprise Linux, and can also be accessed remotely.

 - Listings of the software applications and any licensing restrictions for each platform are available on this website.

 - CAEN provides consultation services for faculty looking to integrate software into the CLSE for their courses.

 - CAEN also works with vendors to find academic software that students can install on their personal computers at no cost.

 The CAEN Lab Software Environment (CLSE)

 The CAEN Lab Software Environment (CLSE) is the desktop computing experience for Michigan Engineering students using software on a CAEN computer.
 The CLSE is available for the Microsoft Windows and Red Hat Enterprise Linux platforms, and is designed to enable ease of use and enhance productivity for student academic work.

 The software libraries bundled with the CLSE includes a large set of engineering-specific applications covering a wide range of disciplines, as well as tools for general productivity.
 The license restrictions applied to applications are intended to give Michigan Engineering students access to the software they need for completing coursework and performing academic/non-commercial research.

-The following links provide listings of the software titles available for each operating system of the CLSE for the 2020-2021 academic year.
+The following links provide listings of the software titles available for each operating system of the CLSE.
 You can also search for a specific title across all listings:

-CAEN is available to assist College of Engineering faculty interested in exploring how software can be integrated into their courses.
+CAEN is available to assist Michigan Engineering faculty interested in exploring how software can be integrated into their courses.
 CAEN staff members are ready to work one-on-one with faculty to research various software sources, find solutions that address course needs, and oversee software installation and implementation into the CLSE.
 Interested faculty should contact CAEN with questions, or to request a consultation.

 Software for Students at No Cost